 Above: Seattle Urban Farm Company co-founder Colin McCrate has had success with LifeTime Wood Treatment for extending the life of wood in garden applications.
 Entirely nontoxic and manufactured in Canada, LifeTime requires one application and no maintenance.
 LifeTime isn’t ideal for adding color, however: on initial application, wood will become gray-brown depending on type and character, and over time, treated wood will take on the silvery appearance of untreated aged wood.
 For sourcing information, visit LifeTime.

-Above: Boddeker suggested using a Timber Pro Coatings stain following application of the Internal Wood Stabilizer if you want a colored finish.
-The stains are low-VOC, non-flammable, and are made from plant-based oils mixed with a small amount of acrylic for increased durability.
+Above: Boddeker suggested using a Timber Pro Coatings stain if you want a colored finish; they’re low-VOC, non-flammable, and are made from plant-based oils mixed with a small amount of acrylic for increased durability.
+Consider using the company’s Internal Wood Stabilizer on the interior of garden beds for maximum protection, and a stain on the exterior for color.
 Stains are available in 70 colors and a variety of formulas; see an example of the semi-transparent stain in Ebony in Palette & Paints: 8 Colorful Exterior Stains.
 For purchasing information, contact Timber Pro Coatings or Ecohome Improvement.
 Photograph (L) courtesy of Timber Pro Coatings.
 Photograph (R) by Meredith Swinehart.

 Above: I discovered goat milk paint on my last visit to Harley Farms Goat Dairy in Pescadero, California (read From Goat to Table: Harley Farms on the California Coast for the whole story).
 Goat milk paint is as non-toxic as it sounds: it’s biodegradable, VOC-free, even edible.
 Note that if you desire a precise look, this might not be the right stain for you.
 It has a rustic character right from the start, and will continue to develop a patina over time.
 Goat milk paint was also a recommendation of our friends at Star Apple Edible Gardens.
 It’s available in nine colors, and a 4-Ounce Sample Jar is $12 from Harley Farms.